Unity-Technologies/Graphics/com.unity.visualeffectgraph/Documentation~/Operator-ChangeSpace.md

 ## Operator configuration

 To view this Operator's configuration, click the **cog** icon in the Operator's header.
 Use the drop-down to select the input type.
-For the list of types these properties support, see [Available types](#AvailableTypes).
+For the list of types these properties support, see [Available types](#available-types).

-<a name="AvailableTypes"></a>

 ### Available types